Gibraltar's landmark wave power station opens for business

 The power station is currently capable of producing 100 KW, but the team plans to increase the amount of energy being generated, up to a 5 MW target by 2020.
 At that point, the station will be producing an impressive 15 percent of the territory's energy needs.

 That increase will require quite a lot of extra work.
 While EWP claim that the hidden away control room won't need to be significantly expanded, the number of buoys will increase significantly.
 The exact configuration for the rest of the jetty is a work in progress.

 The ammunition jetty power station is just the start for EWP.
 We already knew that the company has been working on setting up a wave power station in China, and we learned today that it'll be heading to Mexico for its next big endeavour.
 Still awaiting government approval, the planned station would be far larger than the one in Gibraltar, at 25 MW.

 Overall, the low-impact nature of the energy solution, combined with its easy-access maintenance and long life span could allow it to have a big impact across the globe.
 Today, EWP quoted World Energy Council figures, stating that the market potential for wave energy currently stands at a staggering one trillion US dollars.

 There's a huge amount of room for growth in the sector, and while Gibraltar's new power station is small, it could well be a glimpse at much bigger things in the company's future.

-The floats can be seen being lowered into the (unfortunatley calm) waters in the video below.
+The floats can be seen in action in the video below.

 Source: Eco Wave Power